Does Harvard superscore the SAT?

 Unidentified person writing in a paper.

-Throughout this blog, we’ve been thinking about the question “does Harvard superscore the SAT scores?”, and since it has been answered, students should always note not to take the same official examination more than twice or three times each.
+As Harvard does not superscore the SAT scores, students should always note not to take the same official examination more than twice or thrice.
 Since it is crucial you consider the most appropriate number of attempts.
 Before you apply to colleges, make it a priority to research their policies regarding the choice of scores.

-What is the accepted Harvard average SAT score for admission?
 The QS World University Ranking 2020 places Harvard University in third place, making it one of the most prestigious educational institutions in the world.
-Candidates are required to take the SAT exam and rank among the highest scorers on the SAT in order to be considered for enrollment in the undergraduate programs.
+Candidates must take the SAT exam and rank among the highest scorers on the SAT to be considered for enrollment in the undergraduate programs.

 The total score on the SAT can range anywhere from 400 to 1600.
-Candidates who have their sights set on attending Harvard University are always looking for information regarding the Harvard SAT score as well as other requirements, and we have provided that information in its entirety here.
+Candidates who have their sights set on attending Harvard University are always looking for information regarding the Harvard SAT score and other requirements, and we have provided that information in its entirety here.

 Students lounging on the school grounds.

-Before we get started, it is important to point out that admission to Harvard is determined by three primary factors: SAT scores, grade point averages, and also the acceptance rate.
-Scores on either the SAT or ACT must be submitted by all applicants in order to be considered for admission to Harvard University.
+Before we start, it is essential to point out that admission to Harvard is determined by three primary factors: SAT scores, grade point averages, and the acceptance rate.
+Scores on either the SAT or ACT must be submitted by all applicants to be considered for admission to Harvard University.
 69% of admitted students in the 2017–18 academic year submitted SAT scores as part of the admissions process.

 SAT Range (Admitted Students)